-2.3 Worldwide deployments
+2.3 Worldwide deployments for meteorological radiometers

-At that time, around 140 ground-based passive radiometers are deployed in the frequency range 51-58 GHz on a worldwide basis.
+Currently, it is estimated that more than 200 ground-based passive radiometers are deployed in the frequency range 22-31 GHz and 51-58 GHz on a worldwide basis.

-Figure 2 shows the location of these systems.
+Figure 3 shows the location of these systems.